Crip Camp: Critical response

 Peter Travers of Rolling Stone wrote, "this indispensable documentary defines what it means to call a movie 'inspiring'."
-Justin Chang writing for Los Angeles Times said that "[the film] delivers an appreciably blunt message".
+Justin Chang wrote for The Los Angeles Times that the film "delivers an appreciably blunt message".
 Benjamin Lee of The Guardian wrote, "this impactful film shines a light on a forgotten fight for equality".
 Daniel Fienberg of The Hollywood Reporter wrote, "My only hope is that the confrontational title and the Obama branding don't scare some viewers away from a story that is truly non-partisan, humane and significant".
-Peter Debruge writing for Variety said, "[the film] proves to be the most educational for those born into a post-ADA world, a world of self-opening doors and accessible bathroom stalls and ramps that take wheelchairs into consideration".
+Peter Debruge wrote for Variety that the film "proves to be the most educational for those born into a post-ADA world, a world of self-opening doors and accessible bathroom stalls and ramps that take wheelchairs into consideration".

 Richard Lawson of Vanity Fair wrote, "The spirit of revolution—righteously angry yet full of bonhomie, demanding but generous in its reach—is alive and well in the film.
 As, one hopes, it is everywhere else".
 Carlos Ríos Espinosa of Human Rights Watch wrote, "The film made me realize the importance of building spaces for people with disabilities to organize".
 Katie Rife of The A.V.
 Club wrote, "[the film] will serve as an enlightening look at how much has changed in the past 50 years".
 Jake Coyle writing for The Washington Post wrote, "[the film] has a specific starting point but it unfolds as a broader chronicle of a decades-long fight for civil rights—one that has received less attention than other 20th century struggles for equity".